UliVazquez/cvulivazquez/README.md

-Description:
+## Description
 This project is a web-based curriculum designed to showcase my professional experience, skills, and academic background.
 The site is built using HTML and CSS, focusing on a responsive design to ensure an optimal user experience across various devices.

-Key Features:
+## Key Features

-Clean and professional design.
+- Clean and professional design.
-Fully responsive and mobile-friendly.
+- Fully responsive and mobile-friendly.
-Clear structure for intuitive navigation.
+- Clear structure for intuitive navigation.
-Deployed and hosted on Netlify.
+- Deployed and hosted on Netlify.

-Technologies Used:
+## Technologies Used

-HTML
+- HTML
-CSS
+- CSS

-Visit the live site: cvulivazquez.netlify.app
+**Visit the live site <a href="https://cvulivazquez.netlify.app/" target="_blank">here</a>**